Dennis Man: Parma

 On 26 January 2021, FCSB owner Gigi Becali announced that Serie A club Parma submitted a bid for the transfer of Man, worth €11 million plus €2 million in add-ons; he accepted the offer the next day.
-Parma officialised the move on the 29th, after Man penned a -year contract.
-The transfer fee made him the most expensive sale of the Romanian championship, as per FCSB's official website.
-In spite of some Romanian reports giving out the actual fee as being lower, the rumoured figures would still surpass the transfer fee of former record holder Nicolae Stanciu from 2016.
+Parma officialised the move on the 29th, after Man penned a four-and-a-half-year contract.
+The transfer fee made him the most expensive sale of the Romanian championship, as per FCSB's official website, surpassing the €9.8 million move of former record holder Nicolae Stanciu from 2016.

-Man made his debut on 31 January 2021, after coming on in the 80th minute of a 2–0 Serie A loss to Napoli at the Stadio San Paolo.
+Man made his Parma debut on 31 January 2021, after coming on in the 80th minute of a 2–0 Serie A loss to Napoli at the Stadio San Paolo.
 A substitute in his first five matches, he was handed his first start by manager Roberto D'Aversa in a 2–1 home defeat to Inter Milan on 4 March.
 Ten days later, he assisted Valentin Mihăilă's opening goal in an eventual 2–0 victory over Roma.
 On 3 April, Man scored his first Serie A goal in a 2–2 away draw with Benevento.
 An injury effectively ended his season at Parma with two goals in 14 appearances, as the club got relegated to the Serie B.

 Man netted his first goal of the 2021–22 campaign on 20 August, in a 2–2 league draw at Frosinone.
 On 15 March 2022, he wore the captain armband for the first time in a 1–0 win over Vicenza, as Gianluigi Buffon and Franco Vázquez were unavailable for the match.
+In the 2023–24 season, Man was the team's highest goalscorer with 13 goals across all competitions, as Parma won its first-ever Serie B title and returned to the top flight after a three-year absence.

+On 17 August 2024, in the opening fixture of the Serie A season, Man scored a goal in a 1–1 home draw with Fiorentina.
+One week later, he scored again in a 2–1 away win over AC Milan.
+Man scored twice more before the end of the calendar year and was named the Gazeta Sporturilor Romanian Footballer of the Year for the second time in his career.
+However, despite the February 2025 appointment of compatriot Cristian Chivu as head coach, his form declined in the latter half of the season, failing to score again as Parma finished 16th.